browserengineering/book/book/embeds.md

         self.tab.window_id_to_frame[self.window_id] = self
 ```

-And now we can use it.
-Note how we made use of the `parent_frame` `Frame` member
+And now we can use it:
-variable we defined earlier.

 ``` {.python}
 class JSContext: